• Skip to primary navigation

 Different gluten free flour blends have different ingredients and different proportions of those ingredients.

-I’ve tested this recipe with so many different gluten free flours and have discovered that one stands above the others for flavor, texture, and ease of working with.
+I’ve tested this recipe with so many different gluten free flours and have discovered that most of them work about the same.

 You are welcome to use other flours, just know that you may get different results.